Capri (NYSE:CPRI) Issues FY 2022 Earnings Guidance

-Capri (NYSE:CPRI) last released its quarterly earnings data on Tuesday, May 25th.
-The company reported $0.38 EPS for the quarter, topping analysts’ consensus estimates of $0.02 by $0.36.
-Capri had a negative net margin of 1.53% and a positive return on equity of 13.31%.
-The firm had revenue of $1.20 billion for the quarter, compared to the consensus estimate of $1.03 billion.
-During the same quarter in the previous year, the firm earned $0.11 earnings per share.
-Equities analysts expect that Capri will post 3.8 earnings per share for the current fiscal year.

-In related news, SVP Daniel Purefoy sold 3,520 shares of the company’s stock in a transaction that occurred on Friday, May 28th.
-The shares were sold at an average price of $56.97, for a total transaction of $200,534.40.
-Following the completion of the transaction, the senior vice president now owns 14,448 shares of the company’s stock, valued at $823,102.56.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 2.50% of the company’s stock.
+In other Capri news, SVP Daniel Purefoy sold 3,520 shares of the stock in a transaction that occurred on Friday, May 28th.
+The stock was sold at an average price of $56.97, for a total value of $200,534.40.
+Following the completion of the sale, the senior vice president now owns 14,448 shares in the company, valued at approximately $823,102.56.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 2.70% of the company’s stock.

 Capri Company Profile